 1989 – Launched the Cancer Treatment Centre (This Centre ceased operations in October 2014).

-1998 – Launched the Women’s Cancer Detection & Breast Clinic (now known as Cancer & Health Screening Clinic).
+1998 – Launched the Women’s Cancer Detection & Breast Clinic (now known as Cancer & Health Screening Clinic), a one-stop health and cancer screening centre for men and women of all ages.

 1998 – Launched the Nuclear Medicine Centre, the first non-governmental centre in Malaysia to offer nuclear medicine and radiotherapeutics services.